The origins of CoastWatch began in 1987 when satellite

 in Honolulu, Hawaii.
 Our office acquires and processes satellite

-information and creates a variety of satellite data products for the Pacific Ocean region.
+information and creates a variety of satellite data products for the Pacific Islands region.
 In this manner

 we seek to serve as an updated source of daily regional and global satellite oceanographic observations.